Bloxmine/portfolio-semester-2/README.md

 ` /projects/projects.js `
 - This is where the darkmode code, JSON loader and GSAP are located for the projects pages.

+` /project/testing/script.js `
+- This is where the gallery code is located.

 ` /src/index.js `
 - This is where the code for Three.js is located.
 This compiles into main.js located in the 'dist' folder.